SEEDIG Youth School

 - Sabajete Elezaj, University of Tirana, Albania

-- Sara Kovaceska, Faculty of Computer Science and Engineering, The former Yugoslav Republic of Macedonia
+- Sara Kovaceska, Faculty of Computer Science and Engineering, North Macedonia

-- Sasho Najdov, Faculty of Computer Science and Engineering, The former Yugoslav Republic of Macedonia
+- Sasho Najdov, Faculty of Computer Science and Engineering, North Macedonia

 - Tina Lukezić, Sarajevo School of Economics and Business, Bosnia and Herzegovina